hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 brunner{b1n4ry_eXpLoiTatioN_iS_CooL}
 ```

-Success â€" we hijacked the return pointer and jumped straight into the secret_dough_recipe function, printing the flag.
+Success we hijacked the return pointer and jumped straight into the secret_dough_recipe function, printing the flag.
 Flag: `brunner{b1n4ry_eXpLoiTatioN_iS_CooL}`

 # Baker Brian - reverse engineering